ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

 ### Filter database change events

-You can define a filter function to avoid having unnecessary change events that fire your trigger.
+You can define a filter function to avoid having unnecessary change events that fire your Trigger.

-To create a new filter function, you can use an action.
+To create a new filter function, you can use an Action.

 Create a json document file `design_doc.json` with the following filter function
 ```json